animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a human struggle that all of us share.

+> [WARNING!}
+> But the understated point is that, yes, even sexual assault of patients is a serious risk in University of Rochester's Strong Hospital.

 #### The artificial and synthetic

 I'm all for [#SexycareForAll](#comedic-aside-sexier-moments-during-chenliang-tenure), but that's not quite what I have to say.